andyatkinson/development_guides/README.md

 Regenerate the Table of Contents by running `ruby generate_toc.rb`.

 The script will append a new version to the file.
-Remove the old version and commit the changes to this README.md file.
+Remove the old version and commit the changes to README.md.